cs-sst/cs-sst.github.io/nivelle/implementation/index.md

 ## Matching, Constraint Solver

-Because geometric resolution relies heavily on constraint solving, the constraint solver is currently the most sophisticated part of Geo.
+Since geometric resolution relies heavily on constraint solving, the constraint solver is currently the most sophisticated part of Geo III.
 The implementation is probably efficient enough for independent use, outside of geometric resolution.
-Therefore, we publish the constraint solver as standalone package.
+In order to make such applications possible, we publish the constraint solver as standalone package.
 The implementation is in portable C++(11).
-Solver reads input from stdin, and prints outpout into stdout.
+The solver reads input from stdin, and prints outpout into stdout, either UNSAT, or SAT and a satisfying substitution.

 The input format is similar
-to DIMACS format for first-order logic, it is described in Section 7 of
-<a href = "GCSP.pdf">this article</a>, which also describes the matching
+to DIMACS format for first-order logic, it is described in Section 7 of [this article](GCSP.pdf), which also describes a description of the matching algorithm used.
-algorithm.

 <a href = "solver.tar.gz">These</a> are the sources.